Van Jefferson Player Prop Bets for the NFL Playoffs | Los Angeles vs. San Francisco 1/30/2022

 Recent Performances

-- Against the Buccaneers in the NFC Divisional round, Jefferson racked up 29 yards on two receptions (three targets).
+- In last week's outing against the Buccaneers, Jefferson picked up 29 yards on two receptions.

-- During his last three games, Jefferson has caught five passes for 101 yards.
-He was targeted seven times, and averaged 33.7 yards per game.
+- Jefferson's five catches have gotten him 101 yards (33.7 per game) over his last three games.
+He was targeted seven times.

 Jefferson's Los Angeles Teammates